JamesThanni/CAS-University-Coursework-Java-Computer-Shop-Application/README.md

-FAQ?
+## FAQ
-- Item is list in blank initially?
-Clear the search input textbox and press search.
+- Item is list in blank initially: Clear the search input textbox and press search.